ravijo/TrumpGPT/README.md

 # TrumpGPT
-A GPT model trained to mimic Donald Trump's style - just for fun.
-The project implements Causal Language Modeling (CLM).
-The model is trained on various speeches given by [Donald Trump](https://huggingface.co/datasets/jonaskoenig/trump_administration_statement), with the goal of generating text in a similar style.
+A GPT model trained to mimic Donald Trump's speaking style - just for fun.

+This project implements Causal Language Modeling (CLM) and is trained on a collection of Donald Trump's speeches to generate text in a similar tone and manner.
+Fine-tuning is performed using LoRA (Low-Rank Adaptation) for efficient training on limited resources.

 <h3 align="center">Run on Google Colab (No GPU Required)</h3>